oathanrex/md-files/Code-Review-Prompt.md

 ## Example of a Good Debugging Prompt

 > “I tried the Python code you provided, but I’m getting an `IndexError` on line 15.
 The loop boundary might be incorrect.
 Please fix it and provide the full updated code below.”
-> Review this code for security vulnerabilities, edge cases, and performance bottlenecks.
-Suggest improvements."

 ---

 **If you have a specific piece of code that is not working right now, you can try this.**